 Jasmine Acevedo M.Ed, Second Grade.
-Jasmine received her B.A. in Psychology from Boston College, and her M. Ed in Elementary Education from the University of Massachusetts in Boston.
-After she graduated from Boston College, Jasmine served as a community officer with the Puerto Rico Federal Affairs Administration in Massachusetts.
+Jasmine received her B.A. in Psychology from Boston College, her M. Ed in Elementary Education from the University of Massachusetts in Boston, and her Master’s of Science in Educational Leadership from Simmons College.
+After she graduated from Boston College, Jasmine served as a Community Officer with the Puerto Rico Federal Affairs Administration in Massachusetts.
 While working there, she studied the learning gap that exists in Massachusetts and decided to become a teacher to make a positive change in the lives of the children in Boston.
 Jasmine began her teaching career with Boston Teacher Residency in 2004.
 Her placement school was the Mason School in Roxbury.
 There, she co-taught a first grade inclusion classroom.
 Jasmine served as a first grade teacher at the Lee Academy Pilot School in Dorchester for four years.
 At the Lee Academy, she served as the Math Facilitator, a member of the Instructional Leadership Team as well as the Governing Board.
 For two years, Jasmine taught first grade at the Boston Teachers Union Pilot School in Jamaica Plain.
-Last year, she taught second grade at the BTU School.
+For the past two years, she taught second grade at the BTU School.
 There, she has served on the Literacy Leadership team, the Writing Committee, and on a number of Hiring teams.
 She has also led faculty trainings around Behavior Protocols and Classroom Management.
 Jasmine has mentored student teachers from Wheelock and Simmons College.
-Currently, Jasmine is pursuing a degree in Educational Leadership at Simmons College.
-She aspires to continue working in a Boston Public School that fosters the values of diversity, equity and justice.
+Jasmine aspires to continue working in a Boston Public School that fosters the values of diversity, equity and justice.
 Jasmine was born and raised in San Juan, Puerto Rico, where many members of her family reside.
-She enjoys traveling and spending time with her family and her dogs.
+She enjoys traveling and spending time with her family and her dog.
 Jasmine is committed to educating the students in her classroom and creating strong relationships that celebrate culture and identity.

 Danladi Bobbitt M.Ed.
 First Grade.
 He graduated from Wheelock College majoring in Human Development concentrating in Elementary Education with a minor in Special Education.
 After graduating from Wheelock College, he began his teaching career in Boston Public School system working with children and families from a variety of backgrounds.
 Two years after teaching Danladi received his Masters degree in Educational Leadership from Simmons College.
 Danladi has been teaching in an urban setting for over ten years.
 He enjoys watching children grow as learners and become authentically creative.
 During his leisure time Danladi loves to spend time with his wife, son, family, and friends.
 He enjoys reading, singing, going to the beach and working out at the gym.
 One of his favorite sayings is “It takes a village.”